 It’s easy to see how similar these two speakers are when comparing their features; this is why it’s hard for most customers to choose which is better.
 They offer almost the same features but in different packages.
 The AV42 manages to pack these features in a more compact size, but this does hinder its performance.

 The AV42 is also equipped with a one-inch tweeter, which is located on the glossy surface mentioned earlier.
-The bottom part includes a four-inch low-frequency driver, again, similar to the CR4.
+The bottom part includes a four-inch low-frequency driver, again, similar to the Mackie CR4.

 Inputs are conveniently located; the RCA inputs offer effortless connection to gaming systems and DJ gear.
-The eight-inch stereo auxiliary input, located on the front panel, is handy for laptop, desktop, or audio device connection.
+The eight-inch stereo auxiliary input, located on the front panel, is handy for laptop, desktop, or audio device connections.
 Included in the device are also sturdy speaker wires and acoustic traction pads.

-The winner here is the CR4.
+The winner here is the Mackie CR4.
 It’s bigger and more functional, and the speaker’s configuration ensures it offers better performance, which is the most important thing for content creators.
 The AV42 may have better aesthetics.
 But having better features is a much greater award to have.
 The CR4 is leading this competition.

 Performance is the primary reason people buy speakers.
 If they don’t sound great, then they’re useless.
 Earlier, I mentioned how some consumers could compromise on performance for aesthetic value; this should never be the case with you.
 Fortunately, both these speakers are well designed.
 So the visual appeal is there.
 How about the performance?